MarcelloMuy/ci-ms4-hotel-website/README.md

 - Get static media files stored on Cloudinary
   - Create a Cloudinary account
   - From the dashboard, copy the API Environment variable
-  - In the settings.py file create a new environment variable for CLOUDINARY_URL
+  - In the env.py file create a new environment variable for CLOUDINARY_URL
   - Add the CLOUDINARY_URL variable to Heroku
   - Add a temporary config var for DISABLE_COLLECTSTATIC
   - In settings.py add Cloudinary as an installed app
   - Add static and media file variables
   - Add templates directory
-  - Change DIR's key to point to TEMPALTES_DIR
+  - Change DIR's key to point to TEMPLATES_DIR
   - Add Heroku hostname to allowed hosts
   - Create directories for media, static and templates in the project workspace
   - Create a Procfile

-## 6 Deployment
+### Deployment

 [Go to the top](#table-of-contents)

-When making the final deployment to Heroku:

-1. I didn't have to uncomment the PostgreSQL database from settings.py as I had it done earlier in the project, but it is important to make sure it is using the correct database.
-2. Have all installed packages added to requirements.txt using pip3 freeze --local  > requiremnets.txt
+1. Have all installed packages added to requirements.txt using pip3 freeze --local > requiremnets.txt
-3. Set debug = False in my settings.py file.
+2. Set debug = False in settings.py file
-4. Commit and push all files to GitHub
+3. Commit and push all files to GitHub
-5. In Heroku, remove the DISABLE_COLLECTSTATIC config var.
+4. In Heroku, remove the DISABLE_COLLECTSTATIC config var.
-6. In the deploy tab, go to the manual deploy sections and click deploy branch.
+5. In the deploy tab, go to the manual deploy sections and click deploy branch.

 When deploying the website to Heroku, all my static files were missing.
 This problem was fixed by installing the WhiteNoise package allowing the web application to serve its static files.

-## 7 End Product
+## 6 End Product

 [Go to the top](#table-of-contents)